hashgraph/hedera-nft-auction-demo/README.md

 _Note: if the `endtimestamp` (end of auction in seconds since Epoch) is left blank, the auction will run for 48 hours from now by default._

+You may also specify a time delta from the consensus time of the resulting HCS message such as:
+* `2d` for two days following the consensus time
+* `1h` for one hour
+* `10m` for ten minutes

 ```json
 {
   "tokenid": "0.0.xxxxxx",